Lemoncode/redux-chat-front/01_ES6/04 redux_saga/README.md

-npm s# Intro
+# Intro

 In this sample we will extract the socket management from the container and create a saga to handle this.

 A good starting point: https://github.com/kuy/redux-saga-chat-example